Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

   yet.
 LNS1 wins the race and gets immediately a response and processes the message upstream.
 - LNS2 eventually receives message A and also contacts the Function since it does not have prior info about this devEui.
-- The function responds to LNS2 that it lost the race to process this message.
+- The function responds to LNS2 that it lost the race to process this message and stores the winning LNS.
-- ⭕ Since deduplication strategy is Drop, LNS2 drops the message immediately, therefore no connection to Iot Hub is opened and only LNS1 has the connection to Iot Hub.
-It also notes in memory that it was the losing gateway for this DevEui.
+- Since deduplication strategy is Drop, LNS2 drops the message immediately, therefore no connection to Iot Hub is opened and only LNS1 has the connection to Iot Hub.
+LNS2 SHOULD also note in memory that it was the losing gateway for this DevEui.
-- ⭕ When message B gets send (with a higher frame counter), assuming that this time LNS2 gets it first it sees that it's not the preferred LNS for this device and therefore delays itself X ms.
+- When message B gets send (with a higher frame counter), assuming that this time LNS2 gets it first it SHOULD see that it's not the preferred LNS for this device and therefore delays itself X ms.
 - This delay gives LNS1 a time advantage to reach the Function first and win the race again, failing back to the previous case of message A. The active connection stays with LNS1 in this case.
-  - If this delay is not sufficient for LNS1 to win the race (because LNS1 crashed or is out of range etc), LNS2 will contact the Function which now award LNS2 as the "winning" LNS.
-LNS2 will process message upstream (therefore the active connection will switch to it) and will remove the "losing flag" from the in-memory store.
+  - If this delay is not sufficient for LNS1 to win the race, LNS2 will contact the Function which now award LNS2 as the "winning" LNS.
+LNS2 will process message upstream (therefore the active connection will switch to it) and SHOULD remove the "losing flag" from the in-memory store.
+  - The Function SHOULD also proactively inform LNS1 that is not anymore the winning LNS for this device.
+If not, its Edge Hub will try to reconnect to IoT Hub even if there is no more messages picked up from LNS1 (out of range roaming client).
-  - When/if LNS1 gets message B and contacts the Function, it will let it know that it lost the race for this frame counter and must therefore drop the message and mark itself as the losing LNS, as LNS2 did for message A.
+  - If LNS1 in the meantime gets message B and contacts the Function, it will let it know that it lost the race for this frame counter and must therefore drop the message and SHOULD mark itself as the losing LNS, as LNS2 did for message A.

-Another variant here is that all LNSs contact the function immediately and the function keeps the losing LNS in its state.
-The Function then delays sending the response to the losing LNSs.
+What are the scenarios that it's better that the function implements the delay?
+Do we need the delay in both the LNS and the function?

 Open questions: how to handle the case of a device reset between message A and B?
 We save the twin immediately (irrelevant but how does the Function get it for the deduplication decision?)

-#### Join request flow needs to be adjusted as well

-TODO:
-Potentially we could already check in DeviceGetter.GetDevice if we are the winning or losing LNS.

 #### Feature flag

 The stickiness feature can be disabled with a feature flag on the LNS configuration.

-- When flag is set, LNS does not change its behavior and connection ping-pong happens.
+- By default LNS implements sticky affinity.
+When the flag is set, LNS allow the connection ping-pong to happen.
 - This flag is only checked if we are on the Drop deduplication strategy (as Mark and None do not support stickiness anyway)

 #### Consequences / implementation

-- We should store additional state on the LNS itself or the function about which one is the winning LNS.
+- Join request flow needs to be adjusted as well
+- Cache refresh uses EnsureConnected method that should be changed (removed?)
+- How to fix at the messageDispatcher level ❔ Can we already call the function there?

-Where shall we store the info that we are the losing one?
+- ❔ Where shall we store the info that we are the losing one?
 Can be on the:
   - LNS LoRaDeviceClient.ConnectionManager since all of the operations pass through it.
   - On the Function

 ### Using direct mode (not Edge hub)